Significant Litigation & Projects

 Ally v.
 Jonathan

-A defendant's appeal to fourth department, concerning standards of proof for summary judgment in a car loan deficiency case.
-This case will be argued at the 4th Department in April.
+A defendant's appeal to Fourth Department, concerning standards of proof for summary judgment in a car loan deficiency case.
+The appeal was decided in our client's favor, and the money judgment was vacated, and the case remanded.

 Town of West Seneca v.
 Select Portfolio Servicing